Karthikb777/KIT-hub/README.md

 # KIT hub

 A single portal for students and teachers to share classwork.
+Built using Django.

 ## Features